 Note that if you live in a sparsely-populated area with no other WiFi networks around, using FarPlay over WiFi should work well.
 It's when your WiFi network is competing with others in the same area that WiFi becomes problematic.
 Still, Ethernet is always best.

 FarPlay will work with most internet connections, but the faster your connection, the better your results will be.
 You can check your upload speed here.
 FarPlay has been successfully tested with upload speeds as low as 8 Mbps.

 FarPlay requires a computer running MacOS 10.13 or higher, Windows 10 or higher (it may work on earlier versions of Windows but is untested), or Linux.
 We don't yet support tablets or phones.

 External Audio Device

 FarPlay will work amazingly well with nothing but the built-in audio interface on your computer.
-If you're on Mac, it's worth noting that the built-in mic on Macs from 2015 and before had very low latency, but unfortunately, newer Macs have added a layer of audio-processing that adds a lag on the order of 40ms.
+If you're on Mac, it's worth noting that the built-in mic on Macs from 2015 and before had very low latency, but unfortunately, newer Macs have added a layer of audio-processing that adds a lag on the order of 30ms — which you'll definitely want to avoid.
 You can easily get around this by purchasing a pair of $15 wired EarPods, which will provide the low-latency you need simply by plugging them straight into your computer, and will double as a useful pair of headphones.